social-streets/the-slice/site-template/src/data/articles/franz-muller-first-murder-on-a-british-train-and-origin-of-being-mullered.md

   - "features"
 featuredImage: "/images/Franz-Muller-first-murder-on-train-in-Bow.jpg"
 author: "citizen-journalist"
-excerpt: "Have you ever heard the phrase ‘Aboslutely Müllered’?
+description: "Have you ever heard the phrase ‘Aboslutely Müllered’?
 Guest writer Rich Ware uncovers the story of the first murder on a British train that was so explosive it knocked the American Civil War out of the headlines."
 ---

 Have you ever heard the phrase ‘Absolutely Müllered’?
 Guest writer **Rich Ware** uncovers the story of the first murder on a British train that was so explosive it knocked the American Civil War out of the headlines.